damianh/LibLog/ReadMe.md

 # LibLog [![NuGet Status](http://img.shields.io/nuget/v/LibLog.svg?style=flat)](https://www.nuget.org/packages/LibLog/)

 A single file for you to either copy and paste, or [install via nuget][0], into your library, framework or application that allows dependency free logging.
-It contains transparent builtin support for NLog, Log4Net or allows the user to define a custom provider.
+It contains transparent builtin support for [NLog][3], [Log4Net][4] or allows the user to define a custom provider.
 A user just has to reference NLog / Log4Net in their project and your component will automatically log without the user having to do any wireup or configuration.

 The ILog interface consists of just 2 methods, which contrasts with the large interface (~65 members) in Log4Net and Common.Logging.